 Divorce is rarely an easy call to make, especially when children are involved.
 This brings up the question: Who gets custody of the child in dissolution of marriage?

 Child custody determines which parent will be granted full and long-term decision-making rights regarding a minor’s upbringing.
 In Singapore, the court usually issues joint custody to both parents with care and control given to the mother.
 In doing so, the court ensures that both parents play an essential role in the life and development of their child, including making decisions concerning education, religion and healthcare.

 In determining the type of custody, judges in Singapore adhere to the welfare principle, in which the court will look to the child’s best interests to ensure an optimal living arrangement.
 This is the main consideration that influences the court’s decision, and it factors in how each parent can secure the child’s overall wellbeing up to adulthood:

 Aside from these, the child’s age and wishes will also be taken into consideration.
 It is important to note, however, that no two custodial cases are the same.
 At the end of the day, it is at the discretion of the court which factors to examine in relation to the best interests of the child.
 The judge also has the authority to make changes to the proposed custodial arrangements, including visitation frequency and schedules and the amount of child support.
 The court’s decision is final and comes with consequences for a parent’s failure to comply.

 Going through the process of divorce and settling child custody can be difficult, but having the right lawyer can make all the difference.
-Godwin Campos is a recognized and highly experienced divorce attorney in Singapore who can help you negotiate custody terms in line with your and your child’s best interests.
+Godwin Campos is a recognized and highly experienced divorce lawyer in Singapore who can help you negotiate custody terms in line with your and your child’s best interests.
 Call 6535 1306 to schedule an appointment today.

 Thank you for your interest in Godwin Campos LLC.
 Please use the form or the contact info below to contact us.
 We will attend to your enquiry / feedback as soon as we can.
 Thank You!